Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 -----

-This Monero implementation was implemented from scratch originally for Trezor by porting Monero C++ code to the Python codebase.
+This Monero implementation was implemented from scratch originally for detahard by porting Monero C++ code to the Python codebase.

-The implementation heavily relies on the [trezor-crypto] Monero functionality which implements basic crypto primitives and other Monero related functionality (e.g., monero base58, accelerated and optimized Borromean range signatures)
+The implementation heavily relies on the [detahard-crypto] Monero functionality which implements basic crypto primitives and other Monero related functionality (e.g., monero base58, accelerated and optimized Borromean range signatures)

 A general high level description of the integration proposal is described in the documentation: [monero-doc].